mouhameddhia/WattWay-Symfony/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 **Optimize the Transition to Electric Vehicles with AI**
-WattWay is a web application designed to simplify electric vehicle (EV) management and accelerate their adoption in businesses and transportation. 🌍✨
+WattWay is a web application developed as part of **Esprit University** projects, designed to simplify electric vehicle (EV) management and accelerate their adoption in businesses and transportation. 🌍✨

 ---